 At RAN4 #96-e, the discussion on gNB measurement accuracy requirements for the Rel-16 WID on NR positioning [1] was continued.
 A particular aspect of this work is the definition of link level simulation assumptions for agreed measurement types, i.e. gNB Rx-Tx time difference and SRS-RSRP.
 Input on link simulation assumptions for gNB Rx time has been provided to RAN4 #96-e in [2], which is captured in this contribution.

-This contribution depicts link simulation assumptions for gNB Rx time and proposes them for agreement.
+This contribution depicts initial link simulation assumptions for gNB Rx time and proposes them for approval.
+Further refinements are expected at RAN4 #97-e based on system simulation investigations [6].

-Discussion
+Simulation Assumptions

 This section treats specific aspects for defining the scope of the link simulations and depicts the link simulation assumptions.